-Human beings are full of potentials which manifests In own ability to do exemplacy things, for example, goound breaking scientific investigations, commendable social services, excellent achievements in vaccious walks of life and so on.
-Psy chologie to believe that all of us are endowed with capacities to excel.
+Human beings are full of potentials which manifests In our ability to do exemplary things, for example, ground breaking scientific investigations, commendable social sources, excellent achievements in various walks of life and so on.
+Psy chologies to believe that all of us are endowed with capacities to excel.
 Life skills help in realization and ritilization of our potentials.
-Life skills refer to a behaviour development or behaviour change intended to address a balance of attitude, knowledge and skills.
-Sometimes, with all the capacities, goals and determinations, one may fail in realizing the decame because of the hindrances occated leg poor life skills.
-In fact like skills not only help in Realization of own potentials but also in living life in a constantly charging envisionment, having good life skills is an essential part of being able to meet the challenges of everyday life
+Life skills refer to a behaviour development ou behaviour change intended to address a balance of attitude, knowledge and skills.
+Sometimes, with all the capacities, goals and determinations, one may fail in realizing the dreams because of the hindrances created by poor life skills.
+In fact life skills not only help in realization of our potentials but also in living life in a contended and meaningful manner.
+In a constantly changing envisionment, having good life skills is an essential part of being able to meet the challenges of everyday life

-IMPORTANCE OF LIFE SKILLS

-Life skills one basic abilities arguined through direct life experience or learning.
-The World Wealth Organization has defined life skills as, "the abilities for adaptive and positive behaviour that enable individuals to deal effectively with the demands and challenges of evoryday life.

-The impositance of having life skills in a person's life lies in his or how ability to adapt to all cincumstances and succeed in the nenaissance and prosperity of society.
-If we want to live life successfully, it is very impositant to implement it in our life.
-If this happens then own life can move in a simple and right direction.
-It makes us competent to know how to make our life easy and simple, how to create a positive life and how life can be spent in the night way.

-Life skill polishes the ability to adapt to all kinds of cincumstances and succeed in every aspect of society.
-The importance of life skills for an individual, for employment and for society are discussed below.

-Benefits for the individual

-In everyday life, the development of life skills
+IMPORTANCE OF LIFE SKILLS Life skills are basic abilities acquired through disact life experience or learning.
+The World Health Organization has defined life skills as, "the abilities for adaptive and positive behaviour that enable individuals to deal effectively with the demands and challenges of everyday life.
+The impositance of having life skills in a person's life lies in his or how ability to adapt to all cincumstances and succed in the menaissance and prosperity of society.
+If we want to live life successfully, it is very imposizant to implement it in own life.
+If this happens then and life can move in a simple and night direction.
+It makes no competent to know how to make own life easy and simple, how to create a positive life and how life can be spent in the sight way.
+Life skill polishes the ability to adapt to all kinds of circumstances and succeed in every aspect of Bodety.
+The impositance of life skills for an individual, for employment and for society are discussed below.
+Benefits for the individual In everyday life, the development of life skills as to: helps to Recognise the impact of actions and to take

-helps to:

-Recognise the impact of actions and to take

-\ Build confidence both in spoken skills and for group collaboration and cooperation.

-\ Analyse options, make decisions and understand why to make contain choices.

-\ Develop a greater sense of self awareness and appreciation for others

-Benefits for employment

-\ The ability to self-manage, solve problems and understand the business on work place envise onment

-\ Working well as part of a team

-\Time and people management

-\ Agility and adaptability to different roles and flexible working envisionments.

-A The potential to lead by influence.

-Benefits for Society

-\ Recognising cultural awareness and citizenship makes internation cooperation easier.

-\ Respecting diversity allows overtivity and imagination to flowwish and developing a more tolerant society.

-\ Developing negotiation skills, the ability to network and empathise the in promoting positive social norms and healthy
+Build confidence both in spoken skills and for group collaboration and cooperation.
+Analyse options, make decisions and understand why to make contain choices.
+Develop a greater sense of self awareness and appreciation for others Benefits for employment The ability to self-manage, solve publicme and understand the business on work place envirenment. + Working well as part of a team + Time and people management Agility and adaptability to different roles and flexible working envisionments.
+The potential to lead by influence.
+Benefits for Society Recognising cultural awarenees and citizenship makes internation cooperation easier.
+Respecting diversity allows creativity and imagination to flowwish and developing a more toterant society.
+Developing negotiation skills, the ability to network and empathise empathise. the property in promoting positive social norms and healthy